genegrey/govhackwelly/content/pages/about.md

 [Check out the Resources page for tips and tricks]({filename}/pages/resources.md)

+##The awards
+While the event is very relaxed, it's also a competition.
+Your video will be used by judges to decide on the winners of the event, who will get PRIZES.

+We're not sure what yet, but they'll be amazing!

 ##The event's details

 * **Dates and times:** 5:30pm 3 July - 5:30pm 5 July (subject to slight change)
 * **Venue:** Ground floor, Ministry of Business, Innovation and Employment, 15 Stout Street, Wellington
 * **Cost:** Free

+There is also an afterparty and awards event on Wednesday, 15 July.peli

 [Register for GovHack Wellington](http://www.eventbrite.co.nz/e/govhack-wellington-tickets-16287880489)